pbklink/motif-core/etc/motif-core.api.md

 import { Rectangle } from '@xilytix/revgrid';
 import { removeFromArray } from '@xilytix/sysutils';
 import { Result } from '@xilytix/sysutils';
-import { RevAllowedSourcedField } from '@xilytix/revgrid';
+import { RevAllowedRecordSourcedField } from '@xilytix/revgrid';
-import { RevAllowedSourcedFieldsColumnLayoutDefinition } from '@xilytix/revgrid';
+import { RevAllowedRecordSourcedFieldsColumnLayoutDefinition } from '@xilytix/revgrid';
 import { RevColumnLayout } from '@xilytix/revgrid';
 import { RevColumnLayoutDefinition } from '@xilytix/revgrid';
 import { RevColumnLayoutOrReference } from '@xilytix/revgrid';